influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withVersion(version)
 ```

-Version describes the version of Thanos to use.
+"Version describes the version of Thanos to use."

 ## obj spec.thanos.grpcServerTlsConfig

-GRPCServerTLSConfig configures the gRPC server from which Thanos Querier reads recorded rule data.
+"GRPCServerTLSConfig configures the gRPC server from which Thanos Querier reads recorded rule data.
 Note: Currently only the CAFile, CertFile, and KeyFile fields are supported.
-Maps to the '--grpc-server-tls-*' CLI args.
+Maps to the '--grpc-server-tls-*' CLI args."

 ### fn spec.thanos.grpcServerTlsConfig.withCaFile